uthvah/locksidian/README.md

 ## Configuration

-Currently, Locksidian uses a hardcoded password for demonstration purposes.
+Currently, Locksidian uses a hardcoded password ('password123') for demonstration purposes.
 To change the password:

-1. Open the `main.ts` file in the Locksidian source code.
+1. Open the Obsidian settings for Locksidian
-2. Locate the line that says `const correctPassword = '123098';`.
+2. Locate the 'Password' section
 3. Replace `'123098'` with your desired password.

 ## Development